 I’m no stranger to loss.
 I don’t think any of us are.
 I’ve watched family members and friends die.
 I’ve had romantic relationships end in a spectacular explosion and I’ve had them end in a long, drawn out silence.
 I’ve lost friendships, jobs, cities, and communities.
 I’ve lost beliefs—in both myself and others.

 Every loss is a form of death.
 In every case, there once existed an experience—a thing, an idea, a person—that brought your life meaning.
-And now it no longer exists.
+Now it no longer exists.

-“Never” hurts because never means that it can’t be changed.
-We like to think that things can be changed.
-It makes us feel better.
+“Never” hurts because never means that it cannot be changed.
+And we always like to think that things can be changed.
+That possibility makes us feel better.

 “Just work a little bit harder!”